The Actors’ Temple: Inside the synagogue where Broadway’s biggest stars used to pray - Jewish Telegraphic Agency

 NEW YORK (JTA) — On a recent Friday night, about 20 people gathered for Shabbat services at the Actors’ Temple, a synagogue just a few blocks from Times Square.

 Rabbi Jill Hausman greeted each one by name with a kiss on the cheek and a “Good Shabbos.”
-Some sang along and others listened as she led the small crowd in a service using a prayer book she had printed out just minutes earlier in her upstairs office.
+Some sang along and others listened as she led the small crowd in a service using a prayer book and a packet she had printed out just minutes earlier in her upstairs office.

 It’s a far cry from the era when some of the biggest celebrities in the country used to gather at the West 47th Street shul.
 The Three Stooges, actors Shelley Winters and Aaron Chwatt (better known as Red Buttons), baseball stars Sandy Koufax and Hank Greenberg, and TV host Ed Sullivan all prayed there.
 Sullivan, whose wife was Jewish, also hosted the annual temple benefit at The Majestic Theater.
 Headshots of stars who frequented the synagogue hang on a wall.